Volunteer tutors needed!

 - Be at least 18 years old and a high school graduate

-- Complete a 9-hour training workshop.
-Materials and certification fees apply ($20 for AL, $30 for ESL)
+- Complete a 9-hour training workshop (or 1.5 hours for Digital Literacy).
+Materials and certification fees apply ($20 for AL, $30 for ESL, $10 fpr DL)

 - Sign a confidentiality agreement to protect your student’s privacy